 Gregory W. Wendt is a Partner at Capital Group.
 He holds a master's of business administration from Harvard Business School and a bachelor’s degree in economics from The University of Chicago.
-Greg is in his fourth term as a trustee at The University of Chicago and served on the National Board of Teach for America.
+Greg is in his fourth term as trustee at The University of Chicago and is the founder of a cluster of KIPP schools in Missouri.

 Stewart McLaurin has been the White House Historical Association president since 2014.
 Previously, he held senior positions with Mount Vernon, the Ronald Reagan Presidential Foundation, Georgetown University and the American Red Cross.